Click on a staff member to view their bio.

 Prior to the Maine Department of Labor, she was the Director of Public Affairs at the Maine Women’s Policy Center and Lobby working on improving the lives of women and girls through public policy initiatives and leadership development.
 Lauralee grew up in Northern Maine, attended Bates College and is a huge advocate of anything Maine.

-Erin has worked in non-profit office and project administration for the past 17 years.
-Prior to joining the Foundation, she was Assistant to the Director of Engage Maine, a coalition of non-profit organizations concerned with civic engagement and advancing public policies that benefit all Mainers.
+Erin has worked for nearly twenty years in various office management, executive assistance, and project administration roles at non-profit organizations in Southern Maine.
+Prior to joining the Foundation in 2013, she was Assistant to the Director of Engage Maine, a coalition of non-profit organizations concerned with civic engagement and advancing public policies that benefit all Mainers.

 A Maine native, Erin is a former Maine Women’s Policy Center board member and has served on a governor-appointed commission to study state purchasing.